JoseLlarena/Mixtures-Of-Markov-Chains/README.md

 Performance
 ===================

 Not great.
-This is due to the use of non-lazy collections, ie, chained operations do not share loops.
-Big O complexity for most operations should still be best, specifically EM is still O(kn)  (k = number of classes, n = size of data set).
+This is due to the use of functional style operations with eager collections, ie, chained operations do not share loops.
+Scalability as per algorithmic complexity for most operations should still be ok, specifically EM is still O(kn)  (k = number of classes, n = size of data set).

 Implementation Notes (For Java Devs)